SrikanthMadala123/Citizen-AI---Platform/README.md

 1.INTRODUCTION:

                                CHEBROLU ENGINEERING COLLEGE

                   Department of Artificial Intelligence and Machine Learning

-Surampalem

             INTERNSHIP REPORT ON "Citizen AI - Intelligent Citizen Engagement Platform"

  Submitted in partial fulfillment of the requirements of the Virtual Internship Program Organized by SMART BRIDGE

                                             Submitted by

                               Kesani Vijay Kumar (22HU1A4233)

                        Kollimarla yashwanth siva raj kumar (22HU1A4236)

                                Kommuri Naga Vamsi (22HU1A4237)

                                 Kummari Yuvaraj (22HU1A4242)

                                  Madala Srikanth (22HU1A4244)

                                             TEAM ID:

                                      LTVIP2025TMID35814

 2. Project Overview:

  * Purpose: The primary purpose of CitizenAI is to provide an intelligent platform for enhanced citizen engagement and efficient public service delivery.
 It aims to streamline communication between citizens and government/service providers, offer personalized services, and provide data-driven insights for improved governance.

  * Goals of CitizenAI Platform: